 Omega-3s are unsaturated fatty acids that are involved in many physiological processes.
 Animal experiments have shown that they improve the regulation of inflammatory processes in infectious diseases.
-Omega-3 is found in marine fish such as salmon, tuna and mackerel.
+Omega-3s are found in marine fish such as salmon, tuna, and mackerel.
 The recommended portion is 100-150 g.
-In addition, these acids are found in plant products - in flax seeds, chia and walnuts.
+These acids contain plant products, they are found in flax seeds, chia and walnuts.
 Flaxseed is recommended in the amount of 1-2 tbsp. l. crushed seeds per day, it is necessary to crush before use to increase digestibility.
 The dose of walnuts is a small handful per day.

-Experiments have been conducted on intravenous administration of this vitamin to patients with COVID-19, but the results have not yet been published.
-However, many scientists recommend including foods rich in it in the diet.
-The recommended daily intake of vitamin C is 75 mg for women and 90 mg for men.
-This amount is found in 1 sweet bell pepper, kiwi or orange fruit, 5 strawberries, 100 g of broccoli.
+Experiments were also conducted on the intravenous administration of this vitamin to patients with COVID-19, but their results have not yet been published.
+However, many scientists recommend that everyone include foods rich in vitamin C in their diet.
+According to the recommendations, the daily dose is 75 mg for women and 90 mg for men.
+This amount is contained in 1 sweet bell pepper, kiwi fruit or orange, 5 strawberries, 100 g of broccoli.
 You can also eat foods fortified with vitamin C. This vitamin is destroyed during heat treatment, so it is advisable to eat raw vegetables and fruits.

 It is an antioxidant from the polyphenol group.
-Found in green tea.
+It is found in green tea.
 Research has shown that EGCG suppresses inflammation, strengthens the immune system, and reduces the damage caused by viruses.
 In addition, it prevents viruses from attaching to cells.

 The recommended dose of green tea is 3-5 glasses a day.
 Brew the bags in boiling water for at least 3 minutes.